TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 \include SegmentsExample_reduceAll.cpp

-**Note:** To perform complete reduction on only specific segments, you can use the functions \ref TNL::Algorithms::Segments::reduceAll with segment indexes or \ref TNL::Algorithms::Segments::reduceAllIf with a condition on segment indexes.
-These functions behave the same way as \ref TNL::Algorithms::Segments::reduceSegments with segment indexes and \ref TNL::Algorithms::Segments::reduceSegmentsIf, and therefore we do not cover them in more detail in this user guide.
+**Note:** To perform complete reduction on only specific segments, you can use the functions \ref Segments_reduceSegments_with_segment_indices "reduceSegments" with segment indexes or \ref Segments_reduceSegmentsIf "reduceSegmentsIf" with a condition on segment indexes.
+These functions behave the same way as \ref Segments_reduceSegments_with_segment_indices "reduceSegments" with segment indexes and \ref Segments_reduceSegmentsIf "reduceSegmentsIf", and therefore we do not cover them in more detail in this user guide.

 ## Scan (prefix-sum)

-With the function \ref TNL::Algorithms::Segments::scan, you can perform scan (or prefix-sum) within segments.
+With the function \ref SegmentScanOverview "scan", you can perform scan (or prefix-sum) within segments.
 Both *inclusive* and *exclusive* scans are supported, as demonstrated by the following code snippet: